 - Is my bullion held in a trust ?

 - Why is my bullion not stored in a bank ?

-A section of Via Mat's London vault is reserved exclusively for BullionVault customers.
-Your gold and silver is there.
+A section of Loomis International's London vault is reserved exclusively for BullionVault customers.
+Your gold, silver and platinum is there.

 The London vault operates under British jurisdiction.

 The London (UK) vault stores exclusively 400 troy oz (12.4kg) London Good Delivery bars.
 They have a minimum assayed purity of 99.5%.
 Your gold balance on BullionVault consists of the 100% pure content of those bars, which is calculated by multiplying each bar's gross weight by its measured purity.